On Leave Fall 2022

-Bernstein was honored to have her work generously supported by a number of external research and writing fellowships, including National Science Foundation, Fulbright, Social Science Research Council, and Wenner-Gren Foundation Fellowships for field research, Mellon/American Councils of Learned Societies and Luce/ACLS writing fellowships, Michigan Society of Fellows Postdoctoral Fellowship, and Social Science Research Council Fellowship for Transregional Research.
-Her articles have appeared in American Ethnologist, American Anthropologist, Cultural Anthropology, Comparative Studies in Society and History, Public Culture, Critical Inquiry, Anthropology Today, Ab Imperio, Inner Asia, Sibirica: Journal for Siberian Studies, and Mongolian Studies.
-Bernstein’s films have been screened at numerous ethnographic film festivals around the world and are widely used in university classrooms for courses on anthropology of religion, globalization, tourism, Asian and Russian studies, and indigenous societies.
+Bernstein’s work has been generously supported by a number of external research and writing fellowships, including National Science Foundation, Fulbright, Social Science Research Council, and Wenner-Gren Foundation Fellowships for field research, Mellon/American Councils of Learned Societies and Luce/ACLS writing fellowships, Michigan Society of Fellows Postdoctoral Fellowship, and Social Science Research Council Fellowship for Transregional Research.
+Her articles have appeared in Journal of the Royal Anthropological Institute (forthcoming 2019), American Ethnologist, American Anthropologist, Cultural Anthropology, Comparative Studies in Society and History, Public Culture, Critical Inquiry, Anthropology Today, Ab Imperio: Studies of New Imperial History and Nationalism in Post-Soviet Space, Inner Asia, Sibirica: Journal for Siberian Studies, and Mongolian Studies.
+Bernstein’s films have been screened at film festivals around the world and are widely used in university classrooms for courses on anthropology of religion, globalization, tourism, Asian and Russian studies, and indigenous societies.

 Bernstein holds a BS in Linguistics from Georgetown University, an MA in Visual Anthropology from the University of Manchester, and a PhD in Anthropology from New York University.
 From 2010 to 2012 she was a Postdoctoral Fellow at the Michigan Society of Fellows.